Diversity, Equity, & InclusionPDF

 IPB maintains a longstanding commitment to attracting, retaining, and promoting talented attorneys from a diverse range of backgrounds, including groups that have been historically underrepresented in the workplace and in the practice of law.
-We believe that furthering diversity in our workplace through individual differences, life experiences, knowledge, inventiveness, innovation, self-expression, unique capabilities, and talent is essential to providing the comprehensive representation and valuable insights that our clients demand and to aligning ourselves with their values and goals.

 Another element of our commitment to diversity is our long-standing, demonstrated commitment to the role of women in our firm.
-We elected our first female equity partner in 1973, and today 40% of our equity partners are women.
+We elected our first female equity partner in 1973, and today more than 40% of our partners are women.
 More than 35% of our overall attorneys, and more than half of our staff are women.
 Women serve on our executive committee and spearhead our recruiting efforts.

 We are also committed to offering flexible work schedules and other resources to support working parents and employees with varying needs.
 We recognize and encourage the need for a healthy work/life balance for all of our attorneys and staff.